L4.3: How fast is a circuit solving its truth table? [P4] Power consumption, propagation delay, circuit's speed |

 ![]() |

-Fig. 2.
+Fig. 4.
 CMOS NOT gate and its transfer function.
 There is a forbidden (analogue) voltage input band where the gate is transiting between logic levels.
-Transitions between digital levels will take time because even if there are only parasitic capacitors in the circuit, charging and discarging them cannot be done instantly. |
+Transitions between digital levels will take time because even if there are only parasitic capacitors in the circuit, charging and discharging them cannot be done instantly. |

 Therefore, the gate can be modelled using three equivalent circuits.
 Two static circuit with ideal switches ON and OFF, and practically zero current, meaning a very low static power consumption.
 And a first order equivalent circuit valid for charging and discharging CL in transitions.
-CL is a modelled lumped component modelling all parasitic capacitatnces at output terminal.
+CL is a lumped component modelling all parasitic capacitances at output terminal.

 Static power dissipation is the power consumed when the output or input is not switching (or switching at very low frequency).
 Normally, static power dissipation is caused by leakage current (quiescent current).

 CMOS technology has very low static power consumption.
-Fig. 3 shows data from 4069UB sextuple NOT chip.
+Fig. 5 shows data from 4069UB sextuple NOT chip.
 Typical quiescent current for the device (6 NOT gates) is only 10 nA @ 25°C.

 ![]() |

-Fig. 6.
+Fig. 8.
 Switching the NOT gate at low frequencies.
 If RL is very high, the average current value over a period is very low because static terms predominate (TH, TL >> tr, tf).
-Pdyn = CL · VDD^2 · f = 1.25 μW |
+Pdyn = CL · VDD^2 · f = 1.25 μW. |

-In Fig. 7. there is the same circuit running at high frequencies (150 kHz) where transition times tPHL and tPLH are very long with respect the period duration.
+In Fig. 9. there is the same circuit running at high frequencies (150 kHz) where transition times tPHL and tPLH are very long with respect the period duration.
 Current IDD will be very high, in the range of μA because the circuit is switching for most of the period.

-Fig. 7.
+Fig. 9.
 Switching the NOT gate at high frequencies.
 The mean current value over a period is high because dynamic terms predominate (TH, TL << tr, tf).
 Pdyn = CL · VDD^2 · f = 187.5 μW |

 1.6.3.5.
 Digital circuit propagation time, worst-case scenario: longest propagation delay

 Propagation delay tP of a signal path is the time required to change the output when a change at the input is produced.
 It is required studying semiconductor physics to be able to relate output timing to input timing.
-We will read these parameters from datasheets because the simple first order circuit in Fig. 2 is not enough.
+We will simply read these parameters from datasheets because the simple first order circuit in Fig. 4 is not enough.

 ![]() ![]() |

-Fig. 8.
-Propagation delays, rise time and fall time definitions from datasheets.
-We can use the simplified first order circuit in Fig. 2 to estimate these parameters. |
+Fig. 10.
+Propagation delays, rise and fall time definitions from datasheets.
+We can use the simplified first order circuit in Fig. 4 to estimate these parameters. fMAX is the maximum frequency that can be applied to the circuit by a signal generator in the testbench.
+The circuit running at this frequency will be all dynamic. |

 We better rely on datasheet data and represent propagation delay idealising the waveforms for clarity.
 Every technology has specific propagation delays tPHL and tPLH.